aaron1brooker/sqa_assignment/README.md

 ### Testing
 Pytest: For unit and integration testing of Python code to ensure functionality and reliability.

 Docker: Docker has been utilised to containerize the individual components of the system such as the MySQL database and the flask router.
-We have also implemented a seperate test container where are our integration tests are run within the Docker environment, utilising our containerized services to simulate a production environment.
+We have also implemented a seperate test container where are our integration tests run within the Docker environment, utilising our containerized services to simulate a production environment.

 ### Test Code Coverage
 Coverage.py: To measure the amount of Python code tested by our test suites and identify untested parts of the application.